When your body heats up, or gets red or swollen, that’s inflammation at work.

 - vitamins A, C, and K

 This delicious fruit packs a big punch!
-Pineapple is loaded with vitamin C and contains an enzyme called bromelain which helps stimulate protein digestion, reduces inflammation of the gut, and boosts immune function.
+Pineapple is loaded with vitamin C and contains an enzyme called bromelain which may help stimulate protein digestion, reduce inflammation of the gut, and boost immune function.

 Add pineapple to your fruit plate, smoothies, or juice to help fight inflammation, enhance digestion, and keep your immune system strong.